section-engineering-education/engineering-education/content/articles/cross-site-request-forgery-attack/index.md

 These are ways an attacker uses to exploit the CSRF vulnerability.

 #### GET requests
-Referring back to our previous example, let us say that the online banking account uses the HTTP GET request method to conduct transactions.
+Referring back to our previous example, let us assume that the online banking account uses the HTTP GET request method to conduct transactions.
 The users request to transfer funds to another person could look like this:

 `http://bankexample.com/onlinetransfer?amount=5000&account=receiver`